 The revitalization of the Project Area presents challenges and opportunities for the Village of Fox Lake.
 The success of this effort will depend upon cooperation between private investment and local government.
 Public and private development efforts have not yet been able to stimulate the comprehensive revitalization of the Project Area.
-The adoption of this Redevelopment Plan will assist with the rehabilitation of the existing shopping center and development of undeveloped commercial properties, as well as implementation of the goals and objectives of the Village's Comprehensive Plan, which otherwise could not reasonably be anticipated to occur without the adoption of this Redevelopment Plan.
+The adoption of this Redevelopment Plan will assist with the rehabilitation of the Marina facility and neighboring commercial properties, as well as implementation of the goals and objectives of the Village's Comprehensive Plan, which otherwise could not reasonably be anticipated to occur without the adoption of this Redevelopment Plan.
 Through public investment, the area will become more attractive to private investment.